-b) Analysis of Alloys:
+a) Analysis of Alloys:

-- 1. Estimation of tin and lead in solder.
+- 1. Analysis of copper and nickel from cupro-nickel alloy. - 2.
+Estimation of copper and zinc in brass. - 3.
+Estimation of iron and nickel in stainless steel. - 4.
+Estimation of iron and magnesium from the mixture.

-- 2. Estimation of copper and zinc in brass.
+b) Analysis of Inorganic Complex Compounds :(for internal assessment only)

-- 3. Estimation of chromium and nickel in stainless steel.
+1. Preparation of cis and trans potassium

-c) Analysis of Inorganic Complex Compounds:
+bis(oxalato)diaquochromate and analysis of each of these for chromium.

-- 1. Preparation of cis and trans potassium bis(oxalato)diaquochromate and analysis of each of these for chromium. - 2.
-Preparation of potassium tris(oxalato) ferrate (III) and analysis for iron and oxalate.
+2. Preparation of potassium tris(oxalato)aluminate(III) and analysis for iron and oxalate.